RahulSDeshpande/tyriar.github.io/_drafts/speed-index-measuring-page-load-time-a-different-way.md

 ### Setting up Chromium

-The instructions to get the Chromium source are available on [the Chromium website][5], don't bother trying to get it to build since we're only interested in Telemetry.
+The instructions to get the Chromium source are available on [the Chromium website][5], you don't need to call `gclient sync` or try to build the project since we're only interested in Telemetry.

 ### Running Telemetry